cschladetsch/Pyro/App/NetworkConsole/Readme.md

 There isn't really a 'list of commands'.
 The language used exposes the .Net runtime so you can access pretty much everything.

-The syntax of pi and rho are explained in their relative locations.
+The syntax of *Pi* and *Rho* are explained in their relative locations.

 ## Description